harshharsha17/Housing_Data_Analysis_of_Metropolitan_cities/README.md

 This project analyzes housing data from major metropolitan cities in India using Python.
 The goal is to explore the dataset, understand market trends, and derive insights about housing prices, locations, and amenities.

-The dataset is taken from Kaggle: Housing Dataset in Metropolitan Combined.
+The dataset is taken from Kaggle: "Housing Dataset in Metropolitan Combined".

 ________________________________________